apache/trafficserver/doc/developer-guide/cripts/cripts-matcher.en.rst

 =============

 The PCRE matcher is used to match strings against one or many regular expressions.
-When a match is found, a ``Cript::Matcher::PCRE::Result`` object is returned.
+When a match is found, a ``cripts::Matcher::PCRE::Result`` object is returned.
 This object has the following functions to deal with the matched results and the capture groups:

 ============================   ====================================================================